FantasyPros Accuracy Award

 No fantasy football draft goes exactly as planned, of course.
 You’ll likely need to adjust your strategy throughout the draft to maximize value.

-That’s where the customized, dynamic fantasy football cheat sheet on your Draft War Room comes into play, instantly analyzing 17 value indicators each time you’re on the clock to help you make the best pick.
+That’s where the dynamic fantasy football cheat sheet on your Draft War Room comes into play, instantly analyzing 17 value indicators each time you’re on the clock to help you make the best pick.

 Combine the Draft War Room with this round-by-round game plan and you’ll be armed with the ultimate fantasy football draft guide.